-Dr. E. S. Hershfield, associate medical director of the Tuberculosis and Respiratory Disease Service of the Sanatorium Board, talks about modern treatment of tuberculosis to 28 (Photo by David Portigal)
+Dr. E. S. Hershfield, associate medical director of the Tuberculosis and Respiratory Disease Service of the Sanatorium Board, talks about modern treatment of tuberculosis to 28 nurses from different parts of Canada.
+(Photo by David Portigal)

 Rehabilitation Begins With Diagnosis